A Joyful Heart of Praise

 But not all share this enthusiasm.
 I have been in many churches and have noticed that some have lost their joy.
 I’ll never forget the shock I felt as a teenager when I was asked to sing a solo at another church.
 It was a big church with lots of people.
 As the worship service began, the organ played and I sang out at the top of my lungs: “A mighty fortress….”
 All eyes turned toward me.
 I broke the rules, I actually sang.
 They only mumbled.
 They couldn’t help but look at me.
 Unfortunately, I’ve experienced that same thing many times since.

-It’s Sunday.
-It’s time to celebrate the greatness of our God.
-It’s time to sing joyful songs.
+It’s almost Sunday.
+It’s almost time to gather with the saints to celebrate the greatness of our God.
+It’s almost time to sing joyful songs.
 Get excited, shout, sing, and if they’ll let you, break out the tambourine and dance.
 Go ahead; take a chance.
 After all, “the Lord takes delight in his people.”
 Think about it: “The Lord delights in you.”
 Isn’t that reason enough to let go of your inhibitions?
 Come on, let’s sing and dance and shout, “Hallelujah!”
 Let’s have church!